-&lt;sup>168Galaria v.
+171Galaria v.
 Nationwide Mutual Insurance Co., 663 F. App'x 384 (6th Cir.
 2016).

-Nationwide recommended but did not cover.
-169 Accordingly, the majority found that this was "not a case where Plaintiffs seek to 'manufacture standing by incurring costs in anticipation of non-imminent harm.' . . .
+Although Nationwide had provided a year of credit monitoring services, plaintiffs alleged that they needed to spend time and money to monitor their credit, check their bank statements, and modify their financial accounts.
+They also alleged that they incurred costs to obtain credit freezes that Nationwide recommended but did not cover.172 Accordingly, the majority found that this was "not a case where Plaintiffs seek to 'manufacture standing by incurring costs in anticipation of non-imminent harm.' . . .
 Rather, these costs are a concrete injury suffered to mitigate an imminent harm, and satisfy the injury requirement of Article III standing."
 Although the majority in Galaria referred to costs, in all likelihood what plaintiffs incurred was the inconvenience of spending time monitoring and changing their accounts and requesting a credit freeze and did not incur any hard costs unless they hired a third party to help them.
 It does not appear, however, that the majority in this unreported decision appreciated this point in taking at face value the allegation of lost costs.
-What this case in fact involved was inconvenience and lost time or the threat of future harm.

-Addressing the second and third factors identified in Spokeo, the majority found the alleged harm traceable to Nationwide because for purposes of standing, only general causation, not proximate cause, must be shown.
+What this case in fact involved was inconvenience and lost time or the threat of future harm.173 Addressing the second and third factors identified in Spokeo, the majority found the alleged harm traceable to Nationwide because for purposes of standing, only general causation, not proximate cause, must be shown.
 It also found that plaintiffs' harm could be redressed by a favorable ruling in the case.
+In finding standing, Judge White distinguished Reilly v.